What is truncus arteriosus?

 While your child is in the ICU, special equipment will be used to help him or her recover, and may include the following:

 Ventilator.
 A machine that helps your child breathe while he or she is under anesthesia during the operation.
 A small, plastic tube is guided into the windpipe and attached to the ventilator, which breathes for your child while he or she is too sleepy to breathe effectively on his or her own.
-After a truncus repair, children will benefit from remaining on the ventilator overnight or even longer so they can rest.
+After a truncus repair, children will typically benefit from remaining on the ventilator for several days so they can rest.

 Intravenous (IV) catheters.
 Small, plastic tubes inserted through the skin into blood vessels to provide IV fluids and important medicines that help your child recover from the operation.